ksu-cc-410-fall2021/final-project-MUM2001/README.md

         Human: The most adaptable and versatile, they have no major strengths compared to their peers but also no weaknesses.
             MODIFIERS: (HEALTH +0) (STAMINA +0) (Hit Chance +0) (Defense +0)

-        Elf: Physically fragile but their featherweight build and accuracy compensate for this deficiency.
+        Elf: Physically fragile but their featherweight build and keen eyesight compensate for this deficiency.
             MODIFIERS: (HEALTH -20) (STAMINA +20) (Hit Chance +10) (Defense -10)

         Dwarf: The sturdiest built and all around toughest group around, but their short height and stocky build has downsides.